 Additionally, it served as a good way for my mother-in-law to get out of her house and have a safe thing to do during this mess.
 All of her senior activities have been cancelled for months, so it was nice to be able to invite her over to pull up a lawn chair at a safe distance, and get some sunshine, fresh air, and company.

-The first step of this project was to order the wood.
+The first step to build a deer proof raised bed garden was to order the wood.
 We knew we wanted to use natural cedar, because we didn’t want the chemicals from green-treated lumber leaching into the soil and the veggies.

 I looked around online at various places like Lowes, Home Depot and Menards, and soon discovered that we clearly weren’t the only ones who were using some of their quarantine time for home improvement projects, because none of the three big box stores around here had all the various sizes of cedar we’d need.
 Getting everything we needed would have required us to visit all three stores, gathering some of the pieces at each one.